juliendenize/torchaug/README.md

 ## LICENSE

-This project is under the CeCILL license 2.1.
+This project is under the Apache license 2.0.

 <!-- end doc -->